shearwaterintl/heroku-database-backups-deploy/README.md

 heroku config:add AWS_SECRET_ACCESS_KEY=132345verybigsecret -a mc-ops-database-backups
 ```

-And we'll need to also set the bucket and path where we would like to store our database backups:
+And we'll need to also set the bucket and path where we would like to store our database backups (example):

 ```
-heroku config:add S3_BUCKET_PATH=my-db-backup-bucket/backups -a mc-ops-database-backups
+heroku config:add S3_BUCKET_PATH=ops-db-prod-backups/backups/daily -a mc-ops-database-backups
 ```
 Be careful when setting the S3_BUCKET_PATH to leave off a trailing forward slash.
 Amazon console s3 browser will not be able to locate your file if your directory has "//" (S3 does not really have directories.).